alldaygzchen/typescript/readme.md

 ```

-# lesson5 (Classes and Interface) not done summarize chap 62 + what is prototype + continue 66
+# lesson5 (Classes and Interface)

 - event handling (overall system) = event + action(callback)
 - Normally it is async since the callback is triggered only after event occurs ensuring program not blocking
 - Regular function depends on how a function is called (this keyword can change dynamically in callback since it is passed an argument to be executed later)
-- event listener regular function binds in the backgorund, thus this keyword represent the element not undefined or window which is exception
+- event listener regular function binds in the background, thus this keyword represent the element but not undefined or window which is exception
-- Arrow function does not have its own this, thus it will capture from lexical scope first to be stable
+- Arrow function does not have its own this, thus it will capture from lexical scope first to be stable which is normally outer scope or global
 - Arrow function
   - In objects, arrow function inherits this keyword from the surrounding context (global or outer function)
   - In classes, arrow functiom is bound to the instance because it is defined as an instance property